-Main lessons take place over the first hour and 40 minutes of every day, for a three week period.
-This in-depth study fosters a deep appreciation of the subject and is structured by the teacher in such a way as to harmonise their thinking, feeling and willing capacities.
+Main lessons take place over the first 90 minutes of every day, for a three-week period.
+This indepth study fosters a deep appreciation of the subject and is structured by the teacher in such a way as to harmonise their thinking, feeling and willing capacities.